jethrolarson/union-type-option/README.md

 Documentation
 -------------
-Like [Ramda](https://github.com/ramda/ramda), the functions in this lib take the `Option` instance as the final argument.
+Like [Ramda](https://github.com/ramda/ramda), the functions in this lib take the `Opt` instance as the final argument.
 All functions with more than one argument are auto-curried using ramda.

 This library is written in node-supported es2015 (4.0+) so if you're running in